 Right-clicking Right-clicking involves pressing and releasing the right mouse button once.

-Usually, you right-click on something to display a context-sensitive menu.

-Double-clicking Double-clicking involves pressing the mouse button twice in rapid succession.
-Usually, you double-click on something to activate it (such as starting an application from an icon).
+Usually, you right-click an item to display a context-sensitive menu.
+Double-clicking Double-clicking involves pressing the left mouse button twice in rapid succession.
+Usually, you double-click an item to activate the item (such as starting an application from an icon).
 Dragging Dragging involves holding the mouse button down while you move the mouse around.
 Usually, you drag an object to move it (such as moving window borders or text in a text editor).